xaander1/electron-photonkit-boilerplate/README.md

 ```

 ### Tabs
+Its written in javascript promises and returns `success` once routing is done.
-It mostly does the page routing and it takes in 3 arg's
+It mostly does the page routing and it takes in 3 arg's.
 * arg 1 : The class name that belongs to all the tabs buttons *(enables resolving which tab is active)*
 * arg 2 : The **id tag** where the content is going to be injected.
 * arg 3 : The **url** of the page to load